swlew369/Ultimate_Take-Home_Challenge/README.md

 **Part 2: Experiment and Metrics Design**

-This part is in the written report where an experiment is proposed to study a metric of succes for a proposal to encourage drivers in two cities to service riders in the other city.
+This part is in the written report where an experiment is proposed to study a metric of success for a proposal to encourage drivers in two cities to service riders in the other city.
 There is no code for this part.

 **Part 3: Predictive Modeling**